-Lead: MCPS
+Support: MCPS

-Crossing guards guide students across Veirs Mill Road
+Crossing guards guide students across Veirs Mill Road.

-P-5b: Fund Walking School Buses to reduce the need for motorized school buses.
+P-5b: Fund Walking School Buses to reduce the number of students being driven to school.

 A walking school bus is a group of students walking to/from school with the guidance of adults.
 They help students get to school in the same way that school buses do, but in a more active, independent, and healthful way.
 Funding could be used to incentivize participation, provide promotional materials, and other general support.
-The success of this effort would be measured by the number of students walking to school as part of Walking School Buses and the reduction in conventional school buses needed to transport kids to school.
+Reducing vehicular trips to schools lowers the likelihood of pedestrian crashes that involve students at arrival and dismissal and minimizes the transportation emissions associated with the public school system.
+The success of this effort would be measured by the number of students walking to school as part of Walking School Buses.